 Sapphire Energy, a native San Diego company, is an algae-based crude oil production company.
-In 2012, Sapphire Energy entered a licensing agreement with Earthrise Nutritionals, the world's largest producer of spirulina and spirulina-related products that has its production farm located in Imperial County.
+In 2012, Sapphire Energy entered a licensing agreement with Earthrise Nutritionals, the world's largest producer of spirulina and spirulinarelated products that has its production farm located in Imperial County.
 Through the agreement, Sapphire Energy will rely on Earthrise Nutritionals' spirulina strain to diversify its algae portfolio for fuel production.20

-Synthetic Genomics, another prominent San Diego company, is focused on commercializing algaebased alternative fuels and chemicals.
+Synthetic Genomics, another prominent San Diego company, is focused on commercializing algae-based alternative fuels and chemicals.
 The company has established the Algae Biofuels Research and Development Program, in collaboration with ExxonMobil Research and Engineering Company (EMRE), which enables the two companies to expand and scale algal fuel to mass production levels.21 Synthetic Genomics currently focuses on higher value algae based products in order to attain economies of scale and position itself to be able to prove competitive in fuel markets.
-The company has an 81-acre site in Imperial County to expand its testing and scaling capabilities.22 as Canergy and California Ethanol and Power, are looking to establish their technologies in the region.
+The company has an 81-acre site in Imperial County to expand its testing and scaling capabilities.22

+New companies are starting to recognize the benefit of locating in the region as well.
+Innovative businesses such as Canergy and California Ethanol and Power, are looking to establish their technologies in the region.
 Canergy, a bioenergy company, has been working through the permitting process to launch a 30 million gallon cellulosic ethanol project to the Imperial County in the near future.23 In addition, California Ethanol and Power successfully completed permitting and is moving into the development of the region's largest biorenewable facility, specializing in sugarcane ethanol production.24